Nongbee Kiatyongyut

-Nongbee Kiatyongyut (น้องบี เกียรติยงยุทธ) is a Thai Muay Thai fighter.
+Adisak Duanyai (อดศักดิ์ ดวงใหญ่; born July 16, 1981), known professionally as Nongbee Kiatyongyut (น้องบี เกียรติยงยุทธ), is a Thai former professional Muay Thai fighter and boxer.
+He is a former two-division Lumpinee Stadium champion who was famous during the 1990s and 2000s.

 Biography and career

 Nongbee started Muay Thai training at 10 years old at home, he joined the Kiatyongyut gym in Bangkok two years later.
 He won his first title at 17 years old, defeating Yodsaenchai Sityodtong for the Lumpinee Stadium 105 lbs belt.
 He also won the 118 lbs title in 1997 against Denthoranee Nakontongpakyu.
 In 2000 he captured the WMC World 126 lbs title.

 Nongbee was a popular fighter of the 2000s reaching purses of 100,000 baht.
 Throughout his career he defeated notable champions such as Thongchai Tor.Silachai, Watcharachai Kaewsamrit, Phet-Ek Sitjaopho, Kem Sitsongpeenong, Attachai Fairtex, Anuwat Kaewsamrit, Bovy Sor Udomson or Saenchai Sor.Khamsing.

 On July 18, 2011, Nongbee had an unexpected opportunity to fight for the Rajadamnern Stadium 135 lbs title after he transitioned to boxing months prior.
 He lost the fight by decision and retired from high level competition soon after.
 He kept fighting occasionally in the provinces.